mohitpai/journey-optimizer.en/help/using/reports/query-examples.md

 * instanceId: instanceID is the same for all the step events associated to a profile within a journey execution.
 If a profile reenters the journey, a different instanceId will be used.
 This new instanceId will be same for all the step events of the reentered instance (from start to end).
 * profileID: the profile’s identity corosponding to the journey namespace.

+>[!NOTE]
+>
+>For troubleshooting purposes, we recommend using journeyVersionID instead of journeyVersionName when querying journeys.

 ## Basic use cases/common queries {#common-queries}

 **How many profiles entered a journey in a certain time frame**